Updated November 25, 2025

 I notice I’m very often detached from the environment.
 When others are having fun, I don’t take part.
 Instead, I describe to myself what they’re doing and why they’re doing it.
 Then I find fault with them or their activity and create solutions in my imagination.
 This leads me to often distance myself and analyze when I should be doing stuff, either by myself or with others.

 When I was younger, my mom used to say I acted like I was 300 years old.
-What she should have done was shunned me. ( Click on this link to see how to shun: The Rules of Hurt/Mirroring/Shunning)
+What she should have done instead was shun my sorry (you know what). ( Click on this link to see how to shun: The Rules of Hurt/Mirroring/Shunning)

-But she didn’t understand that I was anxious and needed to bitch and complain my anxiety that takes the form of detachment and leads to more detachment.
+But she didn’t understand that I was anxious and needed to bitch and complain my anxiety.
+The anxiety takes the form of detachment and leads to more detachment.
 So here is what would have helped me.
 And still does.

 Step 1

-Good me, I’m stepping back from this fun situation and analyzing it.
+Good me, I’m stepping back from this fun situation and analyzing it until I can perfectly predict how I’ll do in it.

 Good me, I know just how to solve the flaws I see in it.

-I’m imagining myself telling others what I came up with and they think I’m amazing.
+I’m imagining I tell others what I came up with and they think I’m amazing.
 Good me.

 Step 2